unrealwork/atsd-use-cases/USVisa/README.md

 ### Delving in Further to U.S. Visas
 ------------------------------------

+By looking at the two Chart Lab instances above, we can gain a understanding of the general situation of non-immigrant travel to the United States.
+Let's begin by taking a look at some of the more specialized visa types, beginning with the O-1 visa.

-Countries with the greatest number of O-1 visa, which is a work visa for individuals with exceptional abilities.
+The below output shows countries with the greatest number of O-1 visa, which is a work visa for individuals with exceptional abilities.
 The brain-drain from other countries has steadily grown over the years, especially from the U.K., which in 2015 had **2,630** O-1 visas issued.
 In comparison, China only had **515** O-1 visas issued in 2015.
+Going back to our first Chart Lab portal, we can that the total number of visas for the U.K. actually fell by **61%** form 1997 to 2015.

 ![Figure3](Images/Figure3.png)